-When you are behind the wheel of a car hire in Sydney make sure you take the time to explore some of the more out-of-the-way locations.
+When you are behind the wheel of a car hire near Sydney Airport, make sure you take the time to explore some of the more out-of-the-way locations.

 One such adventure to include on your Sydney bucket list is the spectacular scenic route known as Snowy Valley Way.